About GDP · Est. 1991 · Mombasa, Kenya

 Patricia Wright

-Patricia co-founded GDP and leads its women’s empowerment programming — overseeing trauma recovery, vocational training, the Intercontinental Women’s Development Conferences, and the 100,000 sq ft women’s center under construction.
-Her advocacy for Kenya’s most vulnerable women has directly shaped the lives of more than 5,500 women annually.
+Patricia co-founded GDP and leads its women’s empowerment programming — overseeing trauma recovery, vocational training, the Intercontinental Women’s Development Conferences, and the women’s center construction.
+Full bio →

 10+ years of service